MelisAnaturk/CMIC_deep_learning_projects/README.md

 1. Setting up an account and do a CMIC HPC induction (contact cluster-accounts@cs.ucl.ac.uk to request a sesssion)
 2. Familiarise yourself with the Sun Grid Engine (SGE)
 3. Understand best practices for submitting GPU jobs on the cluster
+4. Ensure you have enough scratch space to host your data (!) and otherwise liase with your line manager/superviser to request more scratch space

 **Note: To view internal webpages you must have a CS account or request the username and password by emailing cluster-accounts@cs.ucl.ac.uk.**

 4. Install a copy of all of the python packages needed for your DL job using ```pip```.
 First, prepare a text file that contains a list of all required packages (in the following format: <package_name>==<version>) and save this to your scratch (e.g.,“requirements.txt”):
 ```
 ...
 Markdown==3.3.3